WildCoastSolutions/CommandLine/README.md

         return;
     }

-    // We know that number-a is set since Parse would have failed otherwise as it is required
+    // We know that number-a is set since it's required
-    // We know that number-b is set either by the command line or by the default value int a = args.GetAsInt("number-a");  // Use the full name to access int b = args.GetAsInt("number-b");
+    // We know that number-b is set either by the command line
+    // or by the default value
+    int a = args.GetAsInt("number-a");  // Use the full name to access int b = args.GetAsInt("number-b");

-    // We know that operation at least has a default value if it hasn't been set string operation = args.Get("operation");
+    // Operation has a default value if it hasn't been set by the user string operation = args.Get("operation");
     if (operation == "add")
         cout << a << " + " << b << " = " << a + b << endl;